MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-mobile-layout-view.md

 The features of the mobile layout view are described below.

 * **Mobile layout canvas**: You'll create your mobile optimized layout on the mobile layout canvas.
 The canvas features a fine-grained grid to help you layout your visuals.
 Canvas controls enable you to turn off the grid, enable/disable snap-to-grid, and lock visuals in place to prevent them from accidentally being moved around.
 The grid scales across phones of different sizes, so your report looks good on small- and large-screen phones.
 * **Page visuals pane**: The page visuals pane lists all of the visuals that are included on the original report page.
 You'll create your mobile-optimized layout by dragging and dropping visuals from page visuals pane onto the layout canvas.
-See [Create an inital layout](power-bi-create-mobile-optimized-report-initial-layout.md).
+See [Create an initial layout](power-bi-create-mobile-optimized-report-initial-layout.md).
 * **Visualizations pane**: The visuals pane shows the format settings of the visual that is selected on the canvas.
 You'll use the visualizations pane to style and format visuals.
 See [Optimize visuals](power-bi-create-mobile-optimized-report-format-visuals.md).
 The visualizations pane is empty until you select a visual on the canvas.
 * **Selection pane**: The selection pane enables you to change the layering order of visuals on the canvas.
 See [Rearrange visual layering](power-bi-create-mobile-optimized-report-order-layers.md).